lawrluor/ytShortsClone/README.md

 A mobile web app built as a proof-of-concept for a TikTok clone but using YouTube shorts.

-Intended for mobile browsers (not desktop).
-Designed as an experiment to measure user behavior when they receive notifications that they are scrolling too quickly.
+Intended for mobile browsers and will not work on desktop browsers.
+Designed as an experiment to measure user behavior when they receive toast notifications that they are scrolling too quickly.
 Exports a data file with scrolling metrics after each session.

-## Challenges / hacks
+## Challenges / Workarounds

 - **YouTube looping in an iframe**
   - Uses the YouTube iframe API (`enablejsapi=1`) and the common loop workaround (`loop=1` + `playlist=<videoId>`), since looping does not reliably work without the `playlist` parameter.